craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/Lands of Tetrimoc/Factions/Golden Claws.md

 ##### Golden Merchant's Company
 ### Symbolism
 #### The Golden Claw
-A 5 fingered golden claw flattenned into a fist with long black nails extending.
+A 5 fingered golden claw clenched into a fist with long black nails extending down to the 'wrist' area.
 ## Technology
 ### Food & Water
 ### Shelter